The Review/ Interview/

-TIFF Docs programmer Thom Powers sat down with TIFF Managing Content Producer Malcolm Gilderdale for an interview to talk about the film, the story behind its production and journey to Festival, and the endless appeal of the great Grace Jones.
+At TIFF '17, TIFF Docs programmer Thom Powers introduced Fiennes' film to the world, and below is his primer on the documentary, the story behind its production and journey to Festival, and the endless appeal of the great Grace Jones.

 __TIFF: How did Grace Jones: Bloodlight and Bami end up at the Festival? __